unahouExosite/docs/murano/get-started/products/pythonsim/README.md

 In this section, you will create and activate a device under your Product in Murano.

-5. In Murano, navigate to the *DEVICES* tab and click "New Device."
+5. In Murano, navigate to the *DEVICES* tab and click "NEW DEVICE."

   ![image alt text](pythonsim_3.png)